Populus deltoides: Ecology

-The leaves serve as food for caterpillars of various Lepidoptera.
+The leaves serve as food for caterpillars of various Lepidoptera, including poplar tentmakers, redhumped caterpillars and fall webworms.

 Uses

 The wood of eastern cottonwood is typical of the Populus family in its softness, weighing just 28 lb/cuft.
 It is utilized for things like plywood and interior parts of furniture.

 General Custer fed his horses and mules the bark during the 1868–69 winter campaign against Native American tribes south of Arkansas.
 According to Charles Goodnight, cowboys afflicted with gastric disorders would make an astringent tea from the inner bark.